keanine/MK8-Voice-Porter/README.md

 You can also use this tool to change the names of your files to the User-Friendly version for easier editing.

 # How to Use
-Place your BARS file or BFWAV/WAV files into the Input folder.
+Place your BARS file or BFWAV/~~WAV~~* files into the Input folder.
 Choose the character you wish to port to.
 Press "Port to BARS file".
 The files can be found in the Output folder.

+\* Porting from WAV files has been removed until further notice.

 # List of User-Friendly Filenames
 ```